 2. Changes Requiring a Majority Vote.
 The second type of change to the warrant indenture and the warrants is the kind that requires a vote in favor of the change by holders of warrants owning not less than a majority of the warrants of the particular series affected.
-Most changes, including any change or elimination of any provision of the warrant indenture and any modification of any right of the warrantholders, require a majority vote.
+Most changes, including any change or elimination of any provision of the warrant indenture and any modification of any right of the holders of warrants, require a majority vote.
 A smaller class of changes does not require a majority vote including clarifying changes and other changes that would not adversely affect in any material respect holders of the warrants.
-(Indenture Section 901) We may also obtain a waiver of a past default from the holders of warrants owning a majority of the warrant indenture or the warrants listed in the first category described above under "-Changes Requiring Approval of All Holders" unless we obtain the individual consent of each holder to the waiver.
+(Indenture Section 901) We may also obtain a waiver of a past default from the holders of warrants owning a majority of the warrants of the particular series affected.
+However, we cannot obtain a waiver of a payment default or any other aspect of the warrant indenture or the warrants listed in the first category described above under "-Changes Requiring Approval of All Holders" unless we obtain the individual consent of each holder to the waiver.
 (Indenture Section 513)